Bikes on the T

 The MBTA is taking measures to further enhance bike parking security.

-Effective May 1, 2013, bicyclists must register either a CharlieCard OR a Bike CharlieCard to access any of our Pedal & Park bike parking facilities.
-To register now, please go to: www.mbta.com/riding_the_t/bikes/register/
+Bicyclists must now register a CharlieCard to access any of our Pedal & Park bike parking facilities.
+To register, please go to: www.mbta.com/riding_the_t/bikes/register/

 There will be no charge for registration.